keithbsmiley-other/emilysite/_posts/2021-1-4-contentment-goals-resolutions.md

 # Goals

-We were walking our dog one morning, and my husband asked me, “What are your resolutions?”
+We were walking our dog one morning, and my husband asked me, “What are your New Year's resolutions?”

 I responded with, “I don't believe in resolutions.”